sukritishuk/ML_ZoomCamp_Capstone_Project/README.md

 ![image](https://user-images.githubusercontent.com/50409210/145719812-4c999fe4-66a8-447c-9eb8-1514b13fa6a2.png)

-* **Parameter Tuning of Models** - The parameters for each of the above models were also tuned using **Grid Search Cross Validation (GridSearchCV)** to find the most optimal parameters giving the following as outputs:
+* **Parameter Tuning of Models** - The parameters for each of the above models were also tuned using **Grid Search Cross Validation (GridSearchCV)** to find the most optimal parameters.

+The following parameters were computed as outputs from GridSearchCV for each tuned model:-

-    * .best_params_ - gives the best combination of tuned hyperparameters (Parameter setting that gave the best results on the hold out data)
+    * *best_params_* - gives the best combination of tuned hyperparameters (Parameter setting that gave the best results on the hold out data)
-    * .best_score_ - gives the Mean cross-validated score of the best_estimator
+    * *best_score_* - gives the Mean cross-validated score of the best_estimator
-    * .best_estimator_ - estimator which gave highest score (or smallest loss if specified) on the left out data
+    * *best_estimator_* - estimator which gave highest score (or smallest loss if specified) on the left out data

 Following were the parameters tuned for each model.